thorehusfeldt/problem_package_format_copy/docs/source/appendix.rst

     gradeable
         A testcase or a testroup, i.e., something that can have a grade.

-    testdata
+    test data

-        A simple directed acyclic graph whose leaves are testcases.
+        A simple directed acyclic graph whose leaves are test cases.
-        The testdata without the leaves form a rooted tree.
+        The test data without the leaves form a rooted tree.

-    testcase
-        A leaf in the testdata.
+    test case

+	An instance to the problem.
         The predecessors of a testcase are testgroups, but not the root.

-    testgroup
+    test group

-        An non-leaf node in the testdata.
-The testgroups form a rooted tree.
-The root has one or two children, which are called 'sample' and 'secret'.
-The names of all other testgroups, if they exist, describe their position in the testdata tree, such as 'secret/group1' or 'secret/connected/cycles'.
+        An non-leaf node in the test data.
+The test groups form a rooted tree.
+The root has one or two children, which are called ``sample`` and ``secret``.
+The names of all other test groups, if they exist, describe their position in the testdata tree, such as ``secret/group1`` or ``secret/connected/cycles``.

-    team
+    solver

-        Person or group of persons trying to solve the problem
+        Person or group of persons trying to solve the problem.
+Synonym: team

-    team submission
+    submission

-        A program submitted by the team to the judge
+        A program submitted by a solver to the judge, or an example submission, which is part of the problem package.

     task

         Synonym for problem

     judge

         Synonym for contest system or judging environment

+    problem ID

+        The unique, short name of the problem used for the problem's directory, sometimes referred to as its ``<problem_id>``.
+	For instance, the problem ID of the problem whose English name is *Hello World!* is ``hello``.
+	The problem ID matches ``[a-z0-9]+``.

+    problem name

+        The name of a problem in a natural language, such as *Hello World!*.
+	All problems need at least one name;
+       	most problems have an English name.